Frank Haxell

-Frank Leslie Haxell (25 June 1912 - 26 May 1988) was a British trade unionist and communist activist.
+Frank Leslie Haxell (25 June 1912 - 26 May 1988) was a British communist activist and trade union leader.
+He was found guilty of rigging a union election.

 Career

-Born in Islington, Haxell worked as an electrician and joined the Electrical Trades Union in 1929.
-In 1935, he joined the Communist Party of Great Britain (CPGB).
-A prominent and militant activist, he supported an unofficial strike in Chorley, Lancashire, in 1939, and as a result was barred from holding office in the union for five years.
+Born in Islington, Haxell apprenticed as an electrician.
+While still a teenager in 1929, he joined the Electrical Trades Union (ETU).
+In 1935 he became a member of the Communist Party of Great Britain (CPGB).
+A militant union activist, Haxell supported an unauthorised strike in Chorley, Lancashire in 1939.
+As punishment for his action, he was banned from holding office in the ETU for five years.